The complete coffee & tea assortment

 Closely related to green tea, but with less caffeine.
 Therefore, black tea can be steeped for a longer period of time.
 This tea can optionally be enhanced with lemon juice, milk or cream.

 The miracle tea.
 Herbal teas can be consumed for both enjoyment and health purposes.
 They help fight against colds, bladder infections and insomnia.
-Depending on the combination of herbs, the brewing time can be up to 8 minutes.
+Depending on the combination of herbs, infusion time can be as long as 8 minutes.

 Countless flavour combinations!
 Thus, the full taste experience develops after a steeping time of up to 10 minutes.